TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Discussions
 ===========

-For the above tasks, the following briefly describes activities and progress for the breakout groups.
+For the above items, the following briefly describes activities and progress of the breakout groups.
 Also, [other discussions](#otherdiscussions) were noted.

 **<a name="admbide">ADMB-IDE</a>**